Privacy and Personal Information

 A privacy data breach is unauthorised access or disclosure of personal information or loss of personal information.
 To report a suspected data breach, complete a Privacy Data Breach Report Form and email the completed form to firstname.lastname@example.org.
 For more information see the Privacy Data Breach Response Process.

 If you want to access or amend your personal information, or make an enquiry about the University’s handling of personal information, please contact the Privacy Officer by emailing email@example.com or calling 02 6620 3841.

 If you believe that the University has breached your privacy, you can make an informal complaint by contacting the unit concerned.
 If your complaint cannot be resolved informally, you can apply for an ‘internal review’ of the conduct that you believe has breached your privacy.
 More information about internal reviews can be found in the Privacy Management Plan.

-In addition to the Privacy Management Plan, information about managing privacy and personal information and related forms, can be found below:
+In addition to the Privacy Management Plan, information about managing privacy and personal information, including related forms, can be found below:

 - Information Sheet - General Privacy Obligations

 - Information Sheet - How to respond to a request for personal information

 - Information Sheet - Photos and Video Recordings

 - Privacy Statement for SCU's websites